 Student Research Journal

 The Annual USC Upstate Student Research Journal is a compilation of outstanding papers submitted by undergraduate and graduate students who have been involved in faculty-mentored research projects and creative activities.
-This multidisciplinary journal is distributed to regional high schools, colleges, business and organizations.
 The Journal provides a snapshot of the types of research activities at USC Upstate that involve undergraduate and graduate students.

 If you have questions or need additional information, please contact: